tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Applications MUST migrate to TLS 1.3 and support hybrid key exchange defined in {{!I-D.ietf-tls-hybrid-design}}.
 In the future, there may be a transition away from traditional cryptographic algorithms in favor of post-quantum algorithms.
 This transition is expected to bring benefits in terms of CPU efficiency and reduced data transmission overhead.

+The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
+One of the challenges during the PQC migration is that the client doesn't know whether the server supports Hybrid key exchange.
+To mitigate this, the client will send both the traditional and hybrid key exchange algorithms to the server, avoiding the need for multiple round trips.
+However, this approach requires the client to perform additional computations, results in a larger amount of data transmitted over the network, and may cause the ClientHello message to be fragmented.
+The client may only indicate support for hybrid key exchange and send a traditional key exchange algorithm keyshare in the first ClientHello message.
+If the server supports hybrid key exchange, it will use the HelloRetryRequest to request a hybrid key exchange algorithm keyshare from the client.
+The client can then sends the hybrid key exchange algorithm keyshare in the second ClientHello message.

+The client initiates the TLS handshake by sending a list of key agreement methods it supports in the key_share extension.
+One of the challenges during the PQC migration is that the client may not know whether the server supports the Hybrid key exchange.
+To address this uncertainty, the client can adopt one of two strategies:

+1. Send Both Traditional and Hybrid Key Exchange Algorithms: In the first ClientHello message, the client can send both traditional and hybrid key exchange algorithm key shares to the server, avoiding the need for multiple round trips.
+However, this approach requires the client to perform additional computations, results in a larger amount of data transmitted over the network, and may cause the ClientHello message to be fragmented.

+2. Indicate Support for Hybrid Key Exchange: Alternatively, the client may initially indicate support for hybrid key exchange and send a traditional key exchange algorithm key share in the first ClientHello message.
+If the server supports hybrid key exchange, it will use the HelloRetryRequest to request a hybrid key exchange algorithm key share from the client.
+The client can then send the hybrid key exchange algorithm key share in the second ClientHello message.

 # Authentication